mk-knight23/vibe-cli/README.md

-# Vibe CLI by mk-knight23
+# Vibe Code CLI v2 by mk-knight23

 CLI to chat with OpenRouter free models with Claude Code–style productivity features.
 Hello